-InfraLink-Supported Barcodes and QR Codes
+InfraLink-Supported Barcodes

 The InfraLink mobile application supports numerous barcode types representing the most common applications, as summarized below.